-- Community bathrooms are restricted for use by individuals who identify with the gender(s) a restroom is designated as. - Private bathrooms located in specific rooms or apartments are to be kept clean by inhabitants of those rooms. - Students must have respectful bathroom behavior.
-You must flush toilets, clean up after yourself and don't leave hair/products in the shower. - Using video or live streaming may not be done in the bathrooms. - Each complex has gender inclusive restrooms.
+- Community bathrooms are restricted for use by individuals who identify with the gender(s) a restroom is designated as. - Private bathrooms located in specific rooms, suites or apartments are to be kept clean by inhabitants of those rooms. - Students must have respectful bathroom behavior.
+You must flush toilets, clean up after yourself and don't leave hair/products in the shower. - Student may not use any devise (including phone) to photograph, video or live stream in the bathrooms. - Each complex has gender inclusive restrooms.

-AC: Traditional hall rooms do not have air conditioning; however, some common spaces in these buildings are equipped with it.
-In the non -traditional halls like the Sustainability House, Kirkland, Haake, and East Lake, each common space has its own thermostat located in the main common area to set temperatures within programmed parameters.
+Air Conditioning (AC): Traditional hall rooms do not have AC; however, some common spaces in these buildings are equipped with it.
+In the non-traditional halls like the Sustainability House, Kirkland-Haake, and East Lake, each common space has its own thermostat located in the main common area to set temperatures within programmed parameters.